 Dryer Duct Maintenance Issues

 Your dryer duct is probably not something that you think much about.
 And really you shouldn’t have to as it is permanently built into your home.
-Unfortunately, clogged dyer ducts are the reason for a large percentage of all dryer failures, malfunctions and warranty calls.
+Unfortunately, clogged dyer ducts are the reason for a large percentage of dryer failures, malfunctions and warranty calls.
 This happens because your dryer duct needs regular maintenance and is likely not getting any.
 Most homeowners either don’t know how or the duct has not been installed to allow proper service.

 Here’s how the dryer duct works.
 Your dryer extracts moisture from your clothes during the drying process and pushes this moisture out of the dryer through the duct to the exterior.
 As this warm moist air passes through the duct, condensation will occur as it makes contact with the cold metal duct walls.
 See more about washers and dryers here.

 If there are lint particles in the moist air, they will stick to and slowly build up on the inside of the moist duct walls.
 The lint screen in your dryer is designed to keep this lint out of the air stream.
-That is why it is so important to keep the lint screen from getting damaged or clogged.
+That is why it is so important to keep the lint screen clean and from getting damaged or clogged.

 Even with proper cleaning of the lint screen, over the course of a year or so enough minute lint particles and dust will build up inside the duct to require service.
 The maintenance process includes pulling out the dryer, disconnecting the flexible duct connector hose, and then running a brush through the solid dyer duct all the way to the exterior of the home.
 This removes the lint from the duct walls and clears any blockages allowing the air to flow free again.